abstractions-in-python/abstractions-in-python.github.io/index.md

 ### Acknowledgements

+Lindsey Kuper and Peter Alvaro have taught this class at UCSC, and provided invaluable feedback and suggestions.
 The author is much indebted to Philippe Bossut for inspiration about the approach, and to Massimo Di Pierro for his many suggestions on topics to cover and methods.

 ### Accessing the Content